daasfab/Hoppibara/README.md

 - I am making the jumping mechanic be such that when the space bar (jump button) for a longer duration of time, the capibara will jump higher, and there will be a crouch feature too!
 - The running animation of the capybara's feet will be added later after the more important parts of the game are completed.
 - Hoppibara will be playable on the web, as I am making it supported on the WebGL platform.

+- The game's latest iteration will have the sounds associated with different actions (e.g., jumping, hitting an obstacle, etc.).
+This will enhance user experience.
+- Options Menu currently does not work as I have not programmed it yet!!
+Please wait for the next iteration of the game, where it will be added and will be fully functional :)

 ---